-The last row of Table IV shows the value weight instead of equal weight returns.
-Here the returns are somewhat less dramatic, though the effect is still substantial and statistically significant (it is significant for the two-sided hypothesis for the factor regression, and for the one-sided hypothesis for the market adjusted and characteristic adjusted means).
+The last row of Table 4 shows the value-weighted returns.
+Here, the returns are somewhat less dramatic, although the effect is still substantial and statistically significant (it is significant for the two-sided hypothesis for the factor regression, and for the one-sided hypothesis for the market-adjusted and characteristic-adjusted means).
 The fact that value weighting gives a smaller effect is consistent with the idea that smaller stocks are more difficult to short and thus can be more overpriced.

-Table V shows the coefficients from the four factor regressions.
+Table 5 shows the coefficients from the four factor regressions.
 Most notable are the coefficients on value and momentum factors.
 For the value factor, the coefficient is insignificantly different from zero, suggesting that these firms' returns do not behave much like other growth firm returns.
-For the momentum factor, the coefficient is significant and negative, suggesting these firms returns are behaving like firms with negative momentum.
-This finding is not surprising: these firms have falling prices during the 12 month post-event period in which these factor loadings are estimated, so one might expect their returns to be correlated with other firms with falling prices.
-Table II showed that prior to the event, the firms had positive (not negative) momentum since their prior year returns were above median.
-If one re-estimates the regression for the one month after the event (rather than the 12 months), one gets a positive loading on the momentum factor.
-So going into the event the firms have positive momentum, after the event they have negative momentum.
+For the momentum factor, the coefficient is significant and negative, suggesting that these firms are behaving like firms with negative momentum.
+This finding is not surprising: these firms have falling prices during the 12-month post-event period in which these factor loadings are estimated, so one might expect their returns to be correlated with other firms with falling prices.
+Table 2 showed that, prior to the event, the firms had positive (not negative) momentum since their prior-year returns were above median.
+If one reestimates the regression for the one month after the event (rather than the 12 months), one gets a positive loading on the momentum factor.
+So, going into the event, the firms